niu541412/homebrew_old_macos/README.md

 * **Issue:** `missing os/signpost.h'`, `zlib issue` and `linking issue` etc.
 * **Solution:** Just use the rb files in the [Formula](./Formula) diretory.
 > [!NOTE]
-> Seems only llvm <= 18 can used to build node due to the deprecated `std::char_traits` api. see [release notes](https://releases.llvm.org/18.1.0/projects/libcxx/docs/ReleaseNotes.html#llvm-19)
+> Seems only llvm <= 18 can used on deprecated macOS to build node due to the deprecated `std::char_traits` api. see [release notes](https://releases.llvm.org/18.1.0/projects/libcxx/docs/ReleaseNotes.html#llvm-19)

 ### [tesseract](https://formulae.brew.sh/formula/tesseract)